top of page

 Aug 5, 20254 min read

-My Favourite Yoga Studios in São Paulo, Brazil - Ashtanga, Hatha, Vinyasa, Yin and more
+My Favorite Yoga Studios in São Paulo, Brazil - Ashtanga yoga, Kundalini yoga, Hatha yoga, Vinyasa yoga, Yin yoga and more

-Discover the best yoga studios in São Paulo, from serene spaces in Jardins to vibrant Vila Madalena.
-Explore Ashtanga, Hatha, Yin and more.
+Discover the best yoga studios in São Paulo, including a guide to ashtanga yoga in São Paulo, but also styles such as Kundalini yoga, Vinyasa, Hatha, Yin and more.

 Ilse